How to give a dog a bath: A vet’s guide

 3. Examine their skin

 Bathtime is an excellent opportunity to carefully look over your dog’s skin, because you will have your hands all over your dog as you scrub them.
 Take note of any new lumps or bumps, while also looking for wounds or other skin lesions.
-If you see anything that is new or concerning, contact your veterinarian to schedule a thorough physical examination.
+If you see anything that is new or concerning, contact your vet to schedule a thorough physical examination.

 4. Rinse thoroughly